-The next three screens consist of the time, alarm, and sensing settings.
+The next two screens consist of the time and alarm settings.
 To change a setting simply press on the numerical value and enter the desired value.
 These settings will be covered in detail in section 4.

 Press the NEXT button to continue the start-up process.